ecupaio/personal-site/_services/web-development.md

 title: Web Development
 intro:
   title: Don't just get a coder,<br>get a web expert.
-  text: "Your website is the digital face of your organization: let's create something that helps you achieve your goals."
+  text: "I'll build a solid, maintainable website that you won't ever have to worry about."
   button:
     title: Get started
     link: '#open-form?service=web'